wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 General Option
 --------------

-In the first tab the name of your model can be configured, the destination (just dest for the moment).
+In the first tab the name of your model can be configured.
 When you checkbox focus is checked, your xivo client focus when you received a sheet.
-Contexts contain where the event sheet can be triggered.
-Profil is to authorize a specific profil in this model sheet.
-Anyway you can fill a description.
+The description allow the administrator to give an overview of a given sheet.

 .. figure:: images/sheets_configuration_general.png
   :scale: 85%